New Programme Approval

 Submit for STSEC consideration:

-- the programme proposal, which sets out the programme framework and specification
+- the complete programme proposal form (parts a and b - executive approval and full academic approval), which sets out the programme framework and specification

 School and STSEC responsibilities